AdobeDocs/workfront.de-DE/help/quicksilver/maestro/views/manage-the-table-view.md

 ### Spalten (oder Felder) hinzufügen {#add-columns}

-Die Spaltenüberschriften einer Maestro-Tabellenansicht zeigen Felder an, die mit den Datensätzen in der Ansicht verknüpft sind.
-Dieselben Felder, die in der Tabellenansicht angezeigt werden, werden auch im Abschnitt Details eines Maestro-Datensatzes angezeigt.
+Die Spaltenüberschriften einer Tabellenansicht zeigen Felder an, die mit den Datensätzen in der Ansicht verknüpft sind.
+Dieselben in der Tabellenansicht angezeigten Felder werden auch im Abschnitt Details eines Datensatzes angezeigt.
 Weitere Informationen finden Sie unter [Datensätze bearbeiten](../records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->